 There are any number of reasons why homeowners call us for garage door repair in Loveland or Broomfield.
 Among the most common reasons is that something is wrong with the torsion or extension springs.
 Since it is the springs and not the “opener” that actually open the door any malfunction with the springs can leave you out in the cold.
-If the springs are malfunctioning you may not even be able to disengage the opener and lift the door manually.
+If the springs are malfunctioning you may not even be able to disengage the garage door opener and lift the door manually.
 That’s how important the springs are.
 In this article we’re going to take a close look at some of the reasons why the springs on your garage door may be malfunctioning - and a few common mistakes to avoid.

 Five Common Reasons Garage Door Springs Malfunction

 Your garage door is a tough customer.
 It will still operate even if the tracks are dirty, a roller or two is messed up and it’s missing panels.
 Heck, you can even open it if the “opener” fails by simply disengaging the motor and opening the door manually.
 If the springs go however, you’ve got real problems and will need the help of your local garage door repair company.
 But what are the reasons torsion and extension springs fail and require you to fix the garage door?
 That’s what we’re going to look at now.